Smooth Calabi-Yau varieties with large index and Betti numbers: Triangles

-respectively.
 The sources of the large index examples in \cite{largeindex} are hypersurfaces in $\P_1$.
 We seek to find a toric, crepant, projective resolution of $\P_1$.
-To do so, as discussed in \cref{section/toric}, is equivalent to finding a regular, unimodular triangulation of $P_1$.
-We will reduce this to finding a regular, unimodular triangulation of $P_2$.
+To do so, as discussed in \cref{section/toric}, is equivalent to finding a regular, unimodular, star-shaped triangulation of $P_1$. \begin{proposition} For all $n$, there is a regular, unimodular, star-shaped triangulation of $P_1^{(n)}$. \end{proposition} In the following section, we reduce this to finding a regular, unimodular, star-shaped triangulation of $P_2$.